What does a Speech-Language Pathologist do?

 What does a Communicative Disorders Assistant do?

 A Communicative Disorders Assistant works together and under the supervision of a Speech-Language Pathologist.
-Communicative Disorders Assistants are specifically trained and educated in various areas of speech, language and communication.
+Communicative Disorders Assistants are specifically trained and educated to provide therapy in various areas of speech, language and communication.
 They do not conduct assessments, but are skilled providers of individual and group therapy in the areas of language, articulation, motor speech, fluency, augmentative communication and more.

 Do I need a Doctor's referral?